Aaron98990/ways-of-the-game/misconduct.md

 Different match officials handle dissent/disagreement differently, but here's a good guideline to follow.

-Simply disagreeing with the referee or stating an opinion or fact or having a short and immediate frustration burst at the call/non-call is not dissent.
+Simply disagreeing with the referee or stating an opinion or fact or having a short and immediate frustration burst at the call/non-call is not in itself dissent:

 - "You can overrule the linesman"
 - "That's a flop"